-This is the second of two posts on IoT and Private LTE.
-You can read the first post, The Move to Wireless Networking: Is IoT Snake Oil? here.
+This is the second of three posts on IoT and Private LTE.
+You can read the first post, The Move to Wireless Networking: Is IoT Snake Oil? here, and the third post, Why and When Should We Embrace IoT Through LTE? here.

 Partners make the world go around.
 Modern enterprise is well aware of this fact.
 It may be argued that nowhere is this more true than in the world of wireless networking.
 In particular, the current environment surrounding industrial and other mission-critical applications indicates a new evolution in networking technology.
 Interactions between manufacturers, users, and supply partners are transforming the relationships bringing all parties together.
 The real danger is that further isolation of proprietary and non-cooperative wireless network system structures will continue to separate every aspect of enterprise networking, including handshake capability and interoperability resulting in the hindrance of a necessary evolution which promises to make true IOT a reality.